 Hank gave Rook the most sarcastic look he could muster, then sighed and pulled one out of his pocket.
 “Elessa preserve whatever woman you eventually marry.”

 “Elessa preserve anybody who thinks I’m gettin’ married.
 That’s all, go throw her in the brig or whatever and then come keep me company.”

 Once they were gone, Rook gave up trying to sit up straight.
 He put his back against the armrest, kicked off his boots, and pulled out his lighter, nestling his notebook on his knees.
 He had to draft at least a semi-passable report for Scheffen, and he might as well start it now.
-The Den Arden city management was all in holding, he’d installed a temporary military overseer (which meant he’d mostly gotten somebody else to decide for him and then made it official, but close enough), and he’d confiscated all the chloral hydrate, saltpeter, sulfur, and various other questionable substances they’d been importing.
+The Den Arden city management was all in holding, he’d installed a temporary military overseer (which meant he’d mostly gotten somebody from the 38th Division to decide for him and then made it official, but close enough), and he’d confiscated all the chloral hydrate, saltpeter, sulfur, and various other questionable substances they’d been importing.

 It wasn’t long before Hank returned – without his companion, this time.
 “Where’s Liz?”
 Rook mumbled around his cigarette.

 Hank waved his hand through the haze of smoke.
 “Warrant Officer Peterson is guarding the holding cells.”

 “You can just say she doesn’t like me.”